Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-Grand-Central_Dispatch-Pt1/Lesson2.md

 Use `.async` when your app does __*not*__ need to wait until the operation inside the block is finished.

-As mentioned, **long-running tasks** such as network calls, image processing or data fetching (local or remote) are typically excellent candidate for `.async` tasks.
+As mentioned, **long-running tasks** such as image/data processing, local or remote data fetching, and other network calls are typically good candidates for running tasks `.async`.

 ### When to use Sync?